ameba23/lowtechnetwork/docs/tech_open_source.md

     that rather than spending a lot of time configuring software, a collabourative effort is made to bring together 'sane' (but opinionated) configurations and plugins etc.
 * [yay](https://github.com/Jguer/yay) - install packages from the arch linux user repository (AUR) easily.
 AUR helpers have been criticised for encouraging users to install packages without properly checking pkgbuilds, which raises security issues (malicious software could be unintentionally installed).
 However some people think that the convenience of using them outweighs the security risks.
 You can make up your own mind.
-* [atool](http://www.nongnu.org/atool/) is an excellent tool for managing archives (eg: `.tar.gz`, `.zip`).  instead of remembering different commands for different formats, you can use `apack`, `aunpack`, `als` etc for any type of archive/compressed file.
+* [atool](http://www.nongnu.org/atool/) is an excellent tool for managing archives (eg: `.tar.gz`, `.zip`).  instead of remembering different commands for different compression formats, you can use `apack`, `aunpack`, `als` etc for any type of archive/compressed file.
 * [prurigro/arch-wiki-markdown](https://github.com/prurigro/arch-wiki-markdown) program for reading the arch linux wiki offline on your terminal.
 * [aap](http://www.a-a-p.org/) makes it easy to download, build and install software
 * [calmar.ws](http://www.calmar.ws/) tips and info on linux,vim, vimperator, awesome, other stuff
 * [refcards.com](http://www.refcards.com/) free quick reference cards